admurray/nfl_rushing/README.md

 This should not be required, however may be useful if more data is to be uploaded.

 #### Searching via names

-On the landing page of the application, you can search for players using their name or a part of their name, using the search bar.
+On the landing page of the application, you can search for players using their names or a part of their name, using the searchbar.

 #### Sorting the fields

-You sort in ascending and descending order for the fields `yrd`, `lng` and `td`.
-Clicking on the button flips the sort order.
-This is true with all the sorting.
+You can sort in ascending and descending order for the fields `yrd`, `lng` and `td`.
+Clicking on the button repeatedly flips the sort order.
+This is true with all the sorting fields.

 #### Downloding the CSV
-Once you have the searched data sorted, you can download this using the Downloas CSV button.
+Once you have the searched data,  sorted it, you can download this data in csv format using the Download CSV button.
+This works with the unsorted data as well.

 ##### Please feel free to report any issues to - adityamurray at yahoo.com